linzmacd/Final_Project/README.md

 - Is there a correlation between the personal attributes of the victim and the solve rate?
 - Is there a correlation between county demographics where the murder occurred and the solve rate?
-- Can we develop a machine learning model that predicts whether or not a crime would be solved given a hypothetical set of circumstances?
+- Can we develop a machine learning model that predicts whether a crime would be solved given a hypothetical set of circumstances?

 ## Data Sources